Luca-Casagrande/qftt-wesh/README.md

 `S_BH = A/(4 L_P^2) + γ log(A/L_P^2) + …`

-from the same dynamics, without additional thermal ansatz or fine tuning.
+from the same dynamics, without additional thermal ansatz.

 Shot noise from the discrete eigentime substrate propagates to the cosmological constant as `δΛ ~ 1/√V₄`; at the Hubble scale (`V₄ ~ H⁻⁴`) this yields